BrunoCeliz/Easy_SPH/README.md

 ### Fine-tune your preferred conditions:

-* On the file `src/sph.cpp` you will find the initial positions & velocities, viscosity, target density, amount of particles and neighbors to search, total time and time step, kinetic kick and density threshold, size, etc.
+* Inside `src/sph.cpp` you will find the initial positions & velocities, viscosity, target density, amount of particles and neighbors to search, total time and time step, kinetic kick and density threshold, size, etc.

+* Control the amount of active OpenMP workers using `OMP_NUM_THREADS=8 ./sph` (we highly encourage to use the amount of physical **cores** rather than the logical processors i.e. **threads**).

 ## Warnings: